 WordPress 4.7.0 and 4.7.1 enabled the REST API function by default with the intention of providing users easier access to posts, comments, and other content.
 However, an unauthenticated privilege escalation vulnerability found in a REST API endpoint has allowed attackers to access and modify the content within any WordPress site.

 Among many other implications, hackers specifically have been disrupting SEO since late January by substituting spam images and content on defaced WordPress sites while seeking out monetization possibilities and distributing political propaganda.
 There have been numerous defacement campaigns as attackers compete against each other to leave their marks and exploit this bug.

 In early February, WordPress quietly released the 4.7.2 patched version to address and fix this issue.
 The release was publicly announced a week later to allow users time to patch.

-With Unleashed Technologies’ Support & Growth package, websites have 24x7x365 support, regular platform patches and updates, and ongoing maintenance year-round to keep sites secure, functional, and continuously evolving.
+With Unleashed’ Support & Growth package, websites have 24x7x365 support, regular platform patches and updates, and ongoing maintenance year-round to keep sites secure, functional, and continuously evolving.
 Contact us to learn more.